Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Egocentric-network randomized trials

 \end{assumption} In addition, we will also consider cases where covariates $\bX_i$ are observed for each recruited unit.
 We will clarify their role later on.

 We consider two types of causal estimands, separate for egos and alters.
 The first is the sample average indirect effect of treatment on the alters,

-The $IE$ is the average effect on alters of being exposed to a treated neighbor compared to not being exposed.
-In Appendix~\ref{apdx_sec:proof}, we also consider the indirect effect on the relative risk scale, for binary outcomes.
-The second estimand is the sample average direct effect of treatment on the egos
+The $IE$ is the average effect on alters of being exposed to at least one treated neighbor compared to not being exposed.
+In Appendix~\ref{apdx_subsec:rr_estimand}, we also consider the indirect effect on the relative risk scale, for binary outcomes.
+The second estimand is the sample average direct effect of treatment on the egos,

 The $DE$ is the average effect on egos of being treated compared to not being treated when not exposed to any treated neighbors.
 Our explicit separation of causal estimands for egos and alters resolves interpretation issues of other estimands \citep{Crawford2019}.
 Furthermore, by not conflating the two groups, we avoid imposing additional assumptions and structure, as the recruitment process described in Section~\ref{subsec:recruitment} may induce different selection mechanisms for egos and alters, leading to distinct potential outcome means across the two groups.